Skip to Content

 How It Works

-The eight nodes split the work into single-purpose pieces. median3 absorbs single-sample spikes.
-The first kalman1d predicts the signal’s trajectory from a constant-velocity model and fires its innovation gate (a chi-squared test) when reality disagrees with the prediction — that gate is what catches step changes the deadband alone would miss. esStats maintains the running mean and stdev that set the local noise scale. trend classifies the signal’s direction and its rate of change.
-The controller listens for the chi-squared gate and resets kf so the predictor does not stay anchored to the old level after a step. winnow is the decision node — it fuses the slope, the noise estimate, the trend direction, and the innovation gate into a single per-sample store flag. passIf is the gate that drops every sample whose store flag is false.
-The second kalman1d reads from the raw value (not the median3 output) and lightly scrubs measurement noise from the kept samples before storage.
+esStats maintains the running mean and stdev that set the local noise scale. trend classifies the signal’s direction and its rate of change. winnow is the decision node — it fuses the slope, the noise estimate, the trend direction, and the innovation gate into a single per-sample store flag.
+Its one-sample buffer (bufferPrev) publishes the previous tick’s value on gate-fire keeps, giving the reconstruction an anchor at the sample before each spike. passIf drops every sample whose store flag is false.
+The second kalman1d reads from the raw value (not the median3 output) and smooths measurement noise from the kept samples before storage.

 The first kalman1d reads from the raw value, not from the median-smoothed stream.
 The Kalman filter’s sensorVariance parameter is the right place to model measurement noise — pre-filtering with median3 would double-filter and leave the chi-squared innovation gate (6.63, a 1% false-alarm test) under-calibrated. esStats and trend still read from smoothed so their running statistics stay noise-protected.